Vinz68/dotnet8-containerized-tryouts/WorkerServiceNet8/README.md

 Low-level Serilog provider for Microsoft.Extensions.Logging

 ### Serilog.Sinks.Console and Serilog.Sinks.File
-For console and file output
+For logging output to console and file output

 ### Serilog.Sinks.SyslogMessages
 Fully-featured Serilog sink that logs events to remote syslog servers using UDP, TCP, and TLS over TCP,